10 Invisalign Myths

 Myth 4: Invisalign treatment means sandpapering your teeth.
 WRONG.
 Sandpapering teeth is not required any more or less than it is with braces (where it is used sometimes but fairly uncommonly for most doctors)

 Myth 5: Invisalign treatment means you do not have to have teeth taken out.
 WRONG.
 If your problem needs teeth to be removed then what appliance – braces or Invisalign – you choose to use does not change the need to remove teeth.
 Invisalign is less used to treat problems that need extractions because doctors do not always know how to use Invisalign properly and braces can often get a better result faster for extraction cases.

 Myth 6: You cannot use Invisalign for children.
 WRONG.
 Invisalign was initially used for adults, but there is no reason why is cannot be used for treating children.
 Indeed increasing numbers of teens have been effectively treated with Invisalign

 Myth 7: But children will lose their Invisalign.
 WRONG.
 The company making Invisalign, with more than 6 million patients treated, has found children are no more likely to lose their aligners than adults!

-Myth 9: With Invisalign the treatment plan and design of the Invisalign aligners is all done by the Invisalign company – the doctor just takes moulds of the teeth and gives you the aligners and Invisalign does the rest.
+Myth 9: With Invisalign, the treatment plan and design of the Invisalign aligners is all done by the Invisalign company – the doctor just takes moulds of the teeth and gives you the aligners and Invisalign does the rest.
 WRONG.
-The doctor is solely responsible to the treatment plan and the design of the Invisalign.
-If doctors do not take the time and effort to plan and design the treatment themselves the outcomes will be very poor – like buying a piece of clothing without trying it on – if the clothing fits will you are lucky.
+The doctor is solely responsible for the treatment plan and the design of the Invisalign.
+If doctors do not take the time and effort to plan and design the treatment themselves the outcomes will be very poor – like buying a piece of clothing without trying it on – if the clothing fits well you are lucky.